patchlevel/event-sourcing/docs/pages/repository.md

 The `DefaultRepositoryManager` needs some services to work.
 For one, it needs [AggregateRootRegistry](aggregate.md#aggregate-root-registry) so that it knows which aggregates exist.
-The [store](store.md), which is then given to the repository so that it can save and load the events at the end.
+And the [store](store.md), which is then given to the repository so that it can save and load the events at the end.
-And the [EventBus](event_bus.md) to publish the new events.

 After plugging the `DefaultRepositoryManager` together, you can create the repository associated with the aggregate.